muijf/treelog/README.md

 ## CLI Usage

-The `treelog` CLI tool provides a convenient way to visualize trees from various sources without writing code.
-It's built on top of the library and exposes all its features through a command-line interface.
+> The CLI tool provides a convenient way to visualize trees from various sources without writing code.
+All library features are available through the command-line interface.

 ### Basic Usage